Happy Valley, Hong Kong

 Happy Valley (跑馬地) is an upper-income residential area in Hong Kong, located on Hong Kong Island.
 The area is bordered by Caroline Hill to the east, Jardine's Lookout to the south, Morrison Hill to the west, and Causeway Bay to the north.
 Administratively, it is part of Wan Chai District.

 Happy Valley is considered as an area surrounded by Caroline Hill Road to the east, Tai Hang Road and Stubbs Road to the south, Canal Road Flyover and westbound section of Wong Nai Chung Road to the west, and Leighton Road to the north.

 The area is home to the Happy Valley Racecourse, Hong Kong Racing Museum, Hong Kong Jockey Club Happy Valley Clubhouse, Hong Kong Sanatorium & Hospital, Hong Kong Adventist Hospital – Stubbs Road, home to a number of sports clubs including Valley RFC rugby club, Craigengower Cricket Club, Hong Kong FC football club, and a number of cemeteries including the Hong Kong Cemetery.

+It has a population of 32,202 people, 70.7% of them being Chinese.
+Other ethnic minority groups include Filipinos (12.8%) and whites (6.3%).